rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 {{% sponsorship %}}

 {{% pin_it_image "react webpack 4 babel" "img/posts/minimal-react-webpack-babel-setup/banner.jpg" "is-src-set" %}}

+{{% read_before "This tutorial is part 2 of 2 in the series."
+"Part 1:" "My development setup as a JavaScript web developer" "https://www.robinwieruch.de/developer-setup/" %}}

 Personally I bootstrapped a lot of React projects in the recent time.
 I always had to setup the project from scratch.
 Eventually I have created my own {{% a_blank "boilerplate project on GitHub" "https://github.com/rwieruch/minimal-react-webpack-babel-setup" %}}.
 As you might know, uncountable React boilerplate projects and repositories were created that way.